AJS-development/OAPlugins/IpBots/README.md

 2. Same with anyone with localhost as their ip
 3. the third block is applied to everyone because of it's [all] header.
 Also, instead of the default message, a custom message will be sent to the client.

+Also note that not setting expiration will mean it will never expire for the ip
 ## Terms

 1. You may not sell this program